ArhanChaudhary/NAND/README.md

 You may be startled to notice that after a few seconds, the program will crash with "ERR6", or a [heap overflow](https://en.wikipedia.org/wiki/Heap_overflow)!

 Jack is a [manually memory managed](https://en.wikipedia.org/wiki/Manual_memory_management) programming language.
 This means you have to be vigilant with properly deallocating memory that is no longer needed, or else the Jack OS will think otherwise and facilitate a [memory leak](https://en.wikipedia.org/wiki/Memory_leak).
 The best practice advice is to feature a `dispose` method for each class that represents an object that properly encapsulates this deallocation.
 Thus, when objects are no longer needed, you can call their `dispose` methods to ensure you won't eventually run out of heap memory.

+If you've programmed in other manually memory managed languages, like C, this should look very familiar.
+One key difference is the Jack OS stores arrays and strings on the heap rather than on the stack, hinting to why the program crashes with a heap overflow.

 Let's fix this program for our fellow feline fanatics.
 ```js